Skip to the main content

 Educators aren’t just facilitators of portfolio-building—they’re coaches, mentors, and champions.
 The way you structure assignments, prompt reflection, and align to your district’s Portrait of a Graduate shapes how powerful a portfolio can be.

-That’s why platforms like SpacesEDU are built to make your job easier.
-You can:
+That’s why platforms like SpacesEDU are built to make a teacher's job easier.
+Your teachers can:

 • Align assignments with specific competencies